Brief · NFR-2026-05 · May 2026 Edition

 Part V — The action plan

-Decision matrix.
-90-day sovereignty sprint.
-CFO-ready framing with premium analysis, migration cost realism, and downside case.
+Decision matrix, 90-day sovereignty sprint, and CFO-ready framing with premium analysis, migration realism, and downside case.

 Part VI — Final judgment

-Plus four appendices: Glossary, UK and Switzerland panel, 90-Day KPIs, Methodology and Sources.
+Plus appendices: Glossary, UK & Switzerland Panel, First 90-Day KPIs, Methodology and Sources.

 Why this brief is different